-ELEMENTS OF A GRAPH TYPE OF SYMBOL USABLE IN TEXT FORMAT SYMBOL USABLE IN GRAPH FORMAT
+ELEMENTS OF A GRAPH TYPE OF LABEL SYMBOL USABLE IN TEXT FORMAT SYMBOL USABLE IN GRAPH FORMAT 1 node seme brackets: [seme] rectangular box 2 link case uppercase abbreviation in parentheses: (CAS) uppercase abbreviation inside an ellipse (Rastier) or on the link (Hébert) 3 direction of a link between nodes arrow: \rightarrow or \leftarrow arrow

-LABEL

-1 node seme brackets: [seme] rectangular box

-2 link case uppercase abbreviation in parentheses: uppercase abbreviation inside an ellipse

-(CAS) (Rastier) or on the link (Hébert)

-3 direction of a link between arrow: → or ← arrow

-nodes

-1 Using the graphs, content may be conceived of and represented as a complex structure, not just as an inventory of semes (see Pottier) or a simple semichierarchy (see Greimas).
+1 Using the graphs, content may be conceived of and represented as a complex structure, not just as an inventory of semes (see Pottier) or a simple semic hierarchy (see Greimas).
+2 Nodes and links correspond to the logical notions of subject (or argument) (what we are talking about) and predicate (what we say about it)

-Nodes and links correspond to the logical notions of subject (or argument) (what we are talking about) and predicate (what we say about it) (Rastier, 1994, p.
+2 Nodes and links correspond to the logical notions of subject (or argument) (what we are talking about) and predicate (what we say about it) (Rastier, 1994, p.
 57).
 In theory, a link may be joined directly to another link (with no intervening node), and a node may be joined directly to another node (with no intervening link).